rudypokorny/ampx/readme.md

   * I've also ignored most of the javadoc, only added to the most important class, ideally it should be on every public interface.
   * I've failing fast - if the data does not exists or are invalid, I am throwing an exception.
 This could be solved differently, but in this demo its adequate.
 I think.
   * Inserted some dummy data to database directly upon application startup (but at least hide it behind dev profile).
-  * I did not spent time on creating Dockerfile, nor docker-compose.
+  * I did not spend time on creating Dockerfile, nor docker-compose.
 No need for that, as everything need for deployment is already bundled inside spring boot fatjar
 * Testing
   * In general, I've created just few samples of tests to show you how I am used to writing them, and DID NOT try to cover everything.
 In real life, I test for edge cases (nulls, invalid values, range values), positive and negative scenario
   * when testing controllers, I defined request jsons in plain string.
 If there will be more of those tests, I would think of moving them to files for better readability and maintenance (even reusability - sample json request could be used by other tools during automation, not just unit tests)